camgunz/sst/README.md

 - Use arbitrary-precision arithmetic

-Basically there are no templating languages in C, C++, Go or Rust that don't use regexes and do use decimals, so I wrote one.
+Basically there are no templating languages in C, C++, Go or Rust that use decimals and not regexes, so I wrote one.

 ## What does SST stand for?